redbrick/open-governance/documents/Constitution.md

 - **2.4** To provide a forum for members to interact and socialise through activities and discussions which provide experience in computing.
 - **2.5** To assist Society members to represent the Society at a higher level.
 - **2.6** To help educate people in the usage of Internet utilities and resources.
-- **2.7** To assist other clubs and societies in Dublin City University with computing related questions and tasks.
+- **2.7** To assist other clubs and societies in Dublin City University with computing-related questions and tasks.

 ## 3 Members